vitessio/website/content/en/docs/15.0/reference/compatibility/mysql-compatibility.md

 aliases: ['/docs/reference/mysql-server-protocol/', '/docs/reference/mysql-compatibility/']
 ---

-Vitess exports MySQL and gRPC server protocol.
-This allows Vitess to be drop in replacement for MySQL Server without any changes to application code.
+Vitess supports MySQL and gRPC server protocol.
+This allows Vitess to be a drop-in replacement for MySQL Server without any changes to application code.
-As Vitess supports distributed MySQL, it is important to understand the differences between Vitess and MySQL on compatibility.
+As Vitess is a distributed system, it is important to understand the differences between Vitess and MySQL on compatibility.

 ## Transaction Model

-Vitess at the shard level provides MySQL default i.e. `REPEATABLE READ`.
-At cross-shard level the semantics changes to `READ COMMITTED`.
+Vitess provides MySQL default semantics i.e. `REPEATABLE READ` for single-shard transactions.
+For multi-shard transactions the semantics change to `READ COMMITTED`.

 ## SQL Support

 The following describes some differences in query handling between Vitess and MySQL.
-Vitess maintains a list of unsupported queries which it keeps moving forward to add support for it.
-Check the updated [test-suite cases](https://github.com/vitessio/vitess/blob/main/go/vt/vtgate/planbuilder/testdata/unsupported_cases.txt).
+The Vitess team maintains a list of [unsupported queries](https://github.com/vitessio/vitess/blob/main/go/vt/vtgate/planbuilder/testdata/unsupported_cases.txt) which is kept up-to-date as we add support for new constructs.

-This is the area where Vitess team actively works on.
-Any unsupported query can be raised as an issue in [Vitess Project](https://github.com/vitessio/vitess/issues).
+This is an area of active development in Vitess.
+Any unsupported query can be raised as an issue in the [Vitess GitHub Project](https://github.com/vitessio/vitess/issues).

 ### DDL

 Vitess supports all DDL queries.
-It also offers both [managed, online schema changes](../../../user-guides/schema-changes/managed-online-schema-changes) and non-managed DDL.
+It offers both [managed, online schema changes](../../../user-guides/schema-changes/managed-online-schema-changes) and non-managed DDL.
 It is recommended to use Vitess's managed schema changes, which offer non-blocking, trackable, failure agnostic, revertible, concurrent changes, and more.
 Read more about [making schema changes](../../../user-guides/schema-changes).

 ### Join, Subqueries, Aggregation, Grouping, Having, Ordering, Limit Queries

-Vitess support good set of these queries.
-To get the full set of these supported queries it is advisable to enable schema tracking in Vitess. v14.0 onwards this is enabled by default.
-More details in [schema tracking section](../../features/schema-tracking).
+Vitess supports most of these types of queries.
+It is recommended to leave [schema tracking]((../../features/schema-tracking) enabled in order to fully utilize the available support.

 ### Stored Procedures